andylovecloud/AWS_Cloud_Computing/Lab-Projects/Intermediate/Terraform/README.md

 2) By installing or checking login credentials to AWS Labs
 3) Change ip address of your own AWS EC2 server to hosts.ini file

-# Expectation files to return
+# Expectation files to return -> in "Return-files" folder
 1) Main.tf
 2) Output.tf
 3) variables.tf